fooplugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.7.8 =
+* New : Added filter to override content when creating a gallery page 'foogallery_create_gallery_page_content'
+* Fix : Fixed bug for Justified gallery, when last row was set to hidden
+* Update : FooGallery client side 1.2.8
+* Update : Freemius SDK 2.3.0

 = 1.7.7 =
 * New : Added slider navigation buttons in Slider PRO template